documentationfor yFiles for HTML 3.0.0.1

 })

 Transitive reduction is the reverse operation to transitive closure.
-It means the removal of all directly connecting edges from a graph as long as there remains another path of at least two edges length between the two considered nodes.
+It removes directly connecting edges from a graph if there is another path of at least two edges between the two nodes.

 Transitive reduction of a graph shows a simple graph and its transitive reduction.